 - Your RSS feed is based from your WordPress site (with a plugin like Seriously Simple Podcasting) and you’re moving website URLs.
 Such as moving from myoldsite.com to mynewsite.com

 - You’re moving from a hosting provider based feed to your WordPress site based feed.
-In this scenario your feed would be moving from a Libsyn based feed to a mysite.com/feed/podcast type of feed URL that is managed by Seriously Simple Podcasting.
+In this scenario, your feed would be moving from a Libsyn based feed to a mysite.com/feed/podcast type of feed URL that is managed by Seriously Simple Podcasting.

 In any event, the key with this migration is that we need to do a bit of work to exactly copy over all of the feed Meta information as well as all of the Episode data from your existing podcast feed.